Southern California wildfires trigger mass destruction, hurting families, economy

 But rain can also create muddy conditions for bulldozers and fire crews which impacts how they can combat the blaze.

-As for the Thomas Fire, however, McLean said resident safety comes first -- hence the evacuation that first took place on Tuesday.
+As for the Thomas Fire, however, McLean said resident safety comes first -- hence the evacuation that first took place last week.
 He added that Cal Fire is expecting more resources to come to the Ventura County area, adding that “several strategies and tactics are in place” to stop or control it.

 “It’s a case by case basis, and it’s extremely fluid,” he said.